 Matt is a member of the King County Public Defenders Advisory Board and the National Immigration Project’s Board of Directors.
 Matt graduated from UC Berkeley Law and received his undergraduate degree from Brigham Young University.

 Reverend Colin Bossen is Advisory Staff on the OWHR Institute-Quebec’s "Amnesty" Working Group.
-Reverend Colin Bossen is a PhD Candidate, American Studies, Harvard University, and Unitarian Universalist Minister.
-He is current acting Senior Minister of the First Unitarian Universalist Church of Houston.
+Reverend Colin Bossen holds a Ph.D. in American Studies at Harvard University.
+He is Senior Minister of the First Unitarian Universalist Church of Houston.
 His academic work focuses on the relationship between theology and social movements.
 He has been involved in justice struggles for more than two decades.
 Reverend Colin Bossen is co-author, along with Julia Hamilton of "Resistance and Transformation: Unitarian Universalist Social Justice History."
 Reverend Colin Bossen, through this book provides a comprehensive process of understanding and personal reflections of Unitarian Universalist churches actions durning the U.S. war in Vietnam.
 The actions of U.U. church members, as part of a nationwide draft resistance movement. including its Rev. Dr. Jack Mendelsohn, minister at Arlington Street Church at that time are provided allowing further understanding of the personal decision of UU individual members, to respond and act from conscience.

 In 1977, President Jimmy Carter used his moral authority, with Presidential Pardon allowing those U.S. military deserters and draft resisters who were in exile in Canada and other countries of the world, to select, should they wish to return to the U.S., to resume civilian life, without threat of punitive arrest.
 Than you President Carter.